ncreeley20/hpi-data-project/README.md

 # hpi-data-project
-A data analysis of Home Price Indexes
+A data analysis of Home Price Indexes, 2022
   - Uses python to analyze HPI
   - finds medians, means, and trends
   - Has input lookup features